-Once you've configured export options, click Next and choose a target location on your computer or on an external hard drive. iMazing will begin working and report progress in the Operations Window, which will pop open automatically.
+Once you've configured export options, click Next and choose a target location on your computer or external drive. iMazing will begin exporting and report progress in the Operations Window, which will pop open automatically.

-To import photos, you can drop image files or folders anywhere in iMazing's Library view. iMazing will prompt you to enter an album name:
+To import photos, you can drag and drop image files or folders anywhere in iMazing's Library view. iMazing will prompt you to enter an album name:

-You can also import photos by clicking the Import button in the bottom toobar and selecting image files or folders.
+You can also import photos by clicking the Import button in the bottom toolbar and selecting image files or folders.
 In both cases, iMazing will prompt you to name your album.

-You can select an existing From my Mac album in the sidebar, and drop new images to add them.
-You can also select specific images in an album and delete them with the Delete button.
-Finally, you can delete an entire album by either deleting all images it contains, or deleting the album itself.
+- To delete items: Select specific images in an album, then click the Delete button.
+Delete an entire album by either deleting all images it contains, or deleting the album itself.

-⚠ Important: synced albums, whether they are managed by iTunes, the Finder or iMazing, are always listed under the From my Mac section, which is how the iOS Photos app labels them.
-They cannot be edited on the mobile device itself – this is an iOS restriction that we cannot circumvene.
+⚠ Important: Synced albums, whether they are managed by iTunes, the Finder, or iMazing, are always listed under the From My Mac section, which is how the iOS/iPadOS Photos app labels them.
+They cannot be edited on the mobile device itself, a restriction imposed by Apple that iMazing cannot workaround.

 To delete from the camera roll, select Camera in the sidebar, then the items you wish to delete, then click the Delete button in the bottom toolbar. iMazing will ask you to unlock your iPhone or iPad – this is necessary for deleting only.

-Photos deleted in this way do not go to the Recently Deleted album, so make sure you have a backup of your mobile device before proceeding.
+Please note: Photos deleted this way do not go to the Recently Deleted album, so make sure you have a backup of your mobile device before proceeding.

-If you have iMazing style backups, you can jump in the past to any snapshot of your backup and easily recover deleted photos from there, as illustrated in this screenshot:
+If you are using iMazing's Backup Archives feature, you can jump in the past to any snapshot of your backup and easily recover accidentally deleted photos, as shown in this screenshot:

 Here, we're browsing the Recently Deleted album of a 90 day old backup snapshot.
-That photo was automatically deleted from iCloud and the device since, but is easily recovered thanks to iMazing's Time Machine style backups.
+That photo was automatically deleted from iCloud and the device since, but is easily recovered thanks to iMazing's Time Machine-like backup archives.